 The discrete framework that we work with is reasonably flexible.
-Other than specifying the initial configurations of agents, we only need to specify four parameters $\mathbf{\vec{\theta}}_{\textrm{d}} = (M, \kappa, \rho_x,\rho_y)^\top$.
+Other than specifying the initial configurations of agents, we only need to specify four parameters, $\mathbf{\vec{\theta}}_{\textrm{d}} = (M, \kappa, \rho_x,\rho_y)^\top$.
 Certain choices of $\kappa$ mean that the discrete model simplifies to some well-known classes of random walk models.
-Setting $\kappa=1$ means that the random walk model simplifies to an \textit{exclusion process} which is a kind of random walk that is often implemented for applications where crowding effects are important~\citep{Anguige2009,Bruna2012,Callaghan2006,Deroulers2009,Longo2004,Mort2016,Painter2002,Volkening2015}.
-In contrast, setting $\kappa$ to be sufficiently large means that sites can be occupied by a many agents, and the random walk model simplifies to a biased Brownian motion in the limit $\kappa \to \infty$~\citep{Erban2004,Hillen2000,Plank2004,Shi2025,Stevens2000}.
+Setting $\kappa=1$ means that the random walk model simplifies to an \textit{exclusion process} which is a kind of random walk that is often implemented for applications where crowding effects are important~\cite{Anguige2009,Bruna2012,Callaghan2006,Mort2016,Painter2002}.
+In contrast, setting $\kappa$ to be sufficiently large means that sites can be occupied by a many agents, and the random walk model simplifies to a biased Brownian motion in the limit $\kappa \to \infty$~\cite{Codling2008,Plank2025a}.
 For intermediate values of $\kappa$ the discrete model interpolates between these two well-known classes of random walk models.

-Typical simulation data are presented in Figure \ref{fig:F2}, showing outcomes for unbiased ($\rho_x = \rho_y=0$) and biased $(\rho_x > 0, \rho_y=0)$ motility.
-This simulation is conducted on a lattice with $I= 200$ and $J=50$, with no flux boundary conditions imposed along all boundaries.
-Simulations are initialized by placing 10 agents per site for all sites with $|x|\le 10$, and leaving all remaining lattice sites vacant, as shown in Figure \ref{fig:F2}(a)--(b).
-This choice of initial condition and boundary condition mean that macroscopic gradients in the vertical $y$-direction vanish~\citep{Callaghan2006,Khain2007,Simpson2025} for $t \ge 0$.
-The system evolves so that macroscopic gradients and population-level transport occurs in the horizontal, $x$-direction.
-This geometric simplification is both mathematically convenient and often adopted in cell biology experiments~\citep{Callaghan2006,Simpson2024b}.
-Simulation results in Figure \ref{fig:F2}(c)-(d) show discrete occupancies after $600$ time steps, where it is clear that the unbiased simulation leads to symmetric spreading about $x=0$ whereas the biased simulation leads to an asymmetric distribution of agents, as expected.
+Typical simulation data are shown in Figure \ref{fig:F2} for unbiased ($\rho_x=\rho_y=0$) and biased ($\rho_x>0$, $\rho_y=0$) motility.
+Simulations are initialized with 10 agents per site for $|x|\le 10$, with all other sites vacant and all boundaries no-flux; see Figure \ref{fig:F2}(a)--(b).
+This setup eliminates macroscopic gradients in the vertical direction for $t\ge 0$~\cite{Callaghan2006,Simpson2025}, so net population-level transport occurs in the horizontal direction.
+This simplification is mathematically convenient and commonly used in cell biology experiments~\cite{Callaghan2006,Simpson2024b}.
+Figure \ref{fig:F2}(c)--(d) shows the system after $600$ time steps: unbiased motility gives symmetric spreading about $x=0$, whereas biased motility gives an asymmetric distribution.